isabella232/sc_playgroundbooks/For-Instructor/003-swift-playground-books-always-on-live-views.markdown

 Now, we want to be able to affect the always-on live view from our playground.
 But there's one problem - we can't access the live view directly.

+[Slide 6 down]

-You can think of our playground code, and our live view as running in entirely differnet processes.
+You can think of our playground code, and our live view as running in entirely different processes, that are walled off from each other.

+[Slide 7 fade]

 The only way they can communicate is through a proxy class created by Apple: PlaygroundRemoteLiveViewProxy.

 In your Playground, you get a PlaygroundRemoteLiveViewProxy and send messages to it - kinda like sending network packets across the wire.